-- take measures in order to prevent all danger to life or health during work. - ensure that centrifuges are operated properly and entirely as intended (see chapter 1.2 - "Intended use"). - take protective measures against fire and explosion when working with hazardous substances. - take measures for the safe opening of centrifuges.
+- take measures in order to prevent danger to life or health during work. - ensure that the centrifuges are used properly and entirely as intended (see chapter 1.2 - "Intended use"). - take protective measures against fire and explosion when working with hazardous substances. - take measures for the safe opening of the centrifuges.